MahdJudeh/CSC4330-Project-Challenge/ChallengeMeSRS.md

 ·         _System must track if a submission video is worthy of challenge description by keeping track of a satisfaction value as voted by users._

 ·        _System should be able to play submission videos and prompt the user to continue to the next submission._
+·        _System should determine if the user has an account and add restrictions accordingly._

    **2.3 User Classes and Characteristics**

 _The Challenge Me site only has two basic user classes, a user with an account and a user without an account.
 A user with an account has access to all of the features the site has to offer such as uploading, voting, and responding.
+A user with an account is the primary user that the sysytem is developed around..
 On the other hand a user without an account can access and read challenges as well as view submitted responses, but cannot vote on any challenges or submit anything on the site.  ._

    **2.4 Operating Environment**

-_System can function using any web browser using a windows, mac, or linux machine._
+_System can function using any web browser using a windows, mac, or linux machine.
+This make the system in development accessable to a large number of people.
+This also means that users do not need to have outstanding machines to properly use the system to it fullest. _

    **2.5 Design and Implementation Constraints**

+_The most restrictive constraint that affects the implementation of the system is time.
+Because the time to complete to system is so limited, is system will not be as detailed as desired.
+Another constraint on the design of the system is language requirements.
+Majority of the development team is not fluent in SQL, Javascript, bootstrap, and HTML._

    **2.6 User Documentation**

 _The goal of the system is to use familiar and intuitive design and layout.
-It follow basic design layout  _
+It follows basic design layout that you may find on any social media website.
+The website also features all out its features on one page which eleminates the need to constantly navigate to different pages, and makes the site more consise. _

    **2.7 Assumptions and Dependencies**

 _The system assumes that the user has a stable internet connection and has basic knowledge on internet useage.
 The system also relies on the input of the users to function as described.
-If the users do not give their input the site may not display the best challenges or submission videos properly.
-In addition the system assumes the user base will be honest.
+If the users do not give their input the site may not display the most appropiate challenges or submission videos properly.
+In addition the system assumes the user base will be honest in regards to upvoting and downvoting, but will have a system in place to combat dishonest users.
 If the users aren&#39;t honest it may result in an inflation in the point system.
 For example, if users decide to accept another user&#39;s video submission that doesn&#39;t meet challenge requirements then it results in users getting undeserved points.  _

  **3. External Interface Requirements**
    **3.1 User Interfaces**

-_The user interface will be a web page accessible from any browser.
-Users will be presented a webpage with a multiple buttons and tabs allowing the user to navigate the site.The user interface shall be implemented in HTML, CSS, BootStrap, and JS._
+_The user interface will be a web page accessible from any web browser.
+Users will be presented a webpage with a multiple buttons and tabs on a single page, allowing the user to navigate the site.
+The user interface shall be implemented in HTML, CSS, BootStrap, and JS._

    **3.2 Hardware Interfaces**